 - application for interns, and the students get credit hours for being interns. - And so, SAAPA has stepped up, and so we'll fill out the application and get one, two, or three.
 But we can share them between the different hangars, and they learn so much.
 They just -- I mean, they're in an aerospace aircraft program and they can't even get near an airplane.
-So -- plus we have them sweep the floor, and they learn a lot of life experiences when they're with us. - So, let's see.
-And TPO, I missed that 11 meeting, but one thing -- because of TPC.
-But one 12 thing they're doing, which I'm so happy that Jeff 1.3 is so good about, you know, coordinating 14 everything, they're putting -- they have put 15 16 together like training sessions so the new members can learn more about TPO and find out how we can 17 18 incorporate what they do into our -- our region, 19 our base, you know, what we do. - So that's the next big thing coming up with about it?
-Okay.
-But anyway, those are my two reports. - 24 CHAIRMAN MAGUIRE: Okay.
-Thank you.
-Robert, 25 any comments?
+So -- plus we have them sweep the floor, and they learn a lot of life experiences when they're with us.

+So, let's see.
+And TPO, I missed that 11 12 meeting, but one thing -- because of TPC.
+But one 13 thing they're doing, which I'm so happy that Jeff 14 is so good about, you know, coordinating 15 everything, they're putting -- they have put 16 together like training sessions so the new members can learn more about TPO and find out how we can 17 18 incorporate what they do into our -- our region, 19 our base, you know, what we do.

-TPO.
+So that's the next big thing coming up with TPO.
 Is that right, Carol?
 Anything else?
-That's
+That's about it?
+Okay.
+But anyway, those are my two reports.